aristoteleo/dynamo_readthedocs/docs/source/notebooks/tutorial_hsc_dynamo_basophil_lineage/tutorial_hsc_dynamo_basophil_lineage.rst

 | For the network of KLF1 and FLI1 (MEP on the right in the schematic
-  below), please refer to dynamo paper or our tutorial *Molecular mechnism of earliest and fastest appearance of megakaryocytes*.
+  below), please refer to dynamo paper or our tutorial *Molecular mechanism of earliest and fastest appearance of megakaryocytes*.
 | Collectively, analyses above reveal a network comprises the repression
   from key regulators of both GMP lineage and MEP lineage (CEBPA and GATA1 respectively) to the basophil master regulators GATA2 and RUNX1,